-Shan Li Li Jun
+Li Shan Li Jun

-As at 31 December 2013, the Board comprised two executive Directors (also the Chairman and Vice-chairman of the Company) and five non-executive Directors.
-Of the five non-executive Directors, three of them are independent non-executive Directors which represent about a quarter of the Board.
+As at 31 December 2014, the Board comprised two executive Directors (also the Chairman and Vice-chairman of the Company) and five non-executive Directors.
+Of the five non-executive Directors, three of them are independent non-executive Directors which represent more than one-third of the Board.